wolewd/wolewd/README.md

 # Henlo 👋
-I'm **William**, a Product Engineer.
+I'm **William**, a Product Analyst.
 I turn IT and business needs into software solutions, from concept to implementation.
 At work, I build systems for business processes.
 In my free time, I build games just for fun as a hobby.

 ---
 ## Technologies